blicc-org/blicc/app/public/pages/imprint.en.md

 ## Imprint

 This website is provided by **Blicc**.
-It is legally represented by the CEO John Doe.
+It is legally represented by the CEO Thilo Ilg.

 ### Address

 **Blicc**
-Street 1
+Giselastr.
+37
-12345 City
+10317 Berlin
-Country
+Germany

-Email: john.doe@blicc.org
+Email: thilo.ilg@blicc.org